-My name is Pierre Lison, and I am a Senior Research Scientist at Norsk Regnesentral (Norwegian Computing Center, NR for short), a contract-funded research institute located in Oslo, Norway.
+My name is Pierre Lison, and I am a Senior Research Scientist at Norsk Regnesentral (Norwegian Computing Center, NR for short), an independent research institute located in Oslo, Norway.

 My research interests are in natural language processing (language technology), statistical modelling and machine learning.
 In my previous research, I worked on topics such as human-robot interaction, conversational interfaces and statistical/neural machine translation.